AlinaCosta/Omnifood-Project-GitHub/content.md

 # Define the project

----> Define WHO the website is for
+## Define WHO the website is for

 - For a client

----> Define What the website is for
+## Define What the website is for

 - business goal: Selling monthly food subscription
 - user goal: Eating well effortlessly, without spending a lot of time and money

----> Define target audience
+## Define target audience

 - busy people who like technology, are interested in a healthy diet, and have a well-paying job

----> Define website personality
+## Define website personality

 - Based on the tech-centered target audience, as well as the actual product being sold, we will use the startup/upbeat personalily.
 We might add some elements of the calm/peaceful personalily, since the product is all about consumer well-being as well.

 ---

+## Sections:

+- Logo + Navigation
+- Hero
+- Featured in
+- How it works
+- Meals (and list of diets)
+- Testimonials + Gallery
+- Pricing + Features
+- CTA
+- Footer

+---

-# Omnifood
+# Omnifood content:

 ## About Omnifood